Wetterhorn Peak

-The first recorded ascent of the peak was made in 1906 by George Barnard, C. Smedley, W. P. Smedley, and D. Utter, but a previous ascent by miners working in the area in the 19th century is likely.
+The first recorded ascent of Colorado's Wetterhorn was made in 1906 by George Barnard, C. Smedley, W. P. Smedley, and D. Utter, but a previous ascent by miners working in the area in the 19th century is likely.

-The standard, and only common, route on Wetterhorn Peak is the southeast ridge, which is accessed via the Matterhorn Creek drainage on the south side of the mountain.
+The standard route to the summit of Wetterhorn Peak ascends the southeast ridge, which is accessed via the Matterhorn Creek drainage on the south side of the mountain.
 The trailhead is on the Henson Creek Road, accessible from Lake City.
 The route involves 3535 ft of ascent from the trailhead and some exposed scrambling (Class 3/4) on the ridge itself.
 The nearby east face is considered a high-quality advanced snow climb or extreme ski descent.